-Sure, the capital has big names in hospitality, but there’s also loads of great cheap hotels in London that you needn’t trek out to the sticks to find.
-Stay somewhere better located and more fun than many of the city’s grand five-star hotels, all for less than you’d pay for a slap-up meal at one of London’s best restaurants.
+The capital’s streets may be lined with all the big names in hospitality, but there’s also loads of great cheap hotels in London that you needn’t trek out to the sticks to find.
+Yep – we’re telling you that you can stay somewhere better located and more fun than many of the city’s grand five-star hotels, all for less than you’d pay for a slap-up meal at one of London’s best restaurants.

 Cheap hotels in London